 - Nursalim Yadi Anugerah

 - Miranda Lakerveld & Nursalim Yadi Anugerah

-- Bernadeta Astari (sopraan), Rolfe Dauz (bariton), Frisna Virginia (sopraan)
+- Bernadeta Astari (soprano), Rolfe Dauz (baritone), Frisna Virginia (soprano)

 - Siavash Naghshbandi